 The 4Ever was the first car seat to function well in all 4 modes: rear facing, forward facing, high back booster, and backless booster.
 A lot of the time, multimode car seats tend to fall short in at least one of the modes but the 4Ever was a game changer — it’s suitable for children ranging from a 4 pound rear facing newborn all the way up through an older child in backless booster mode.

 CSFTL Quick Stats

-- Rear facing weight range: 4-40lbs
+- Rear facing weight range: 4-40 pounds

-- Rear facing height range: 1″ below adjuster button on headrest when fully extended
+- Rear facing height range, United States: Until the child’s head is 1 inch below the adjuster handle on the headrest when fully extended

-- Forward facing height range: <49″
+- Forward facing height range: less than 49 inches tall

-- High-back booster weight range: 30-100lbs
+- High-back booster weight range, Canada: 40-100 pounds

-- High-back booster height range: 38-57″
+- High-back booster height range, Canada: 40-57 inches tall

-- Backless booster weight range: 40-120lbs
+- Backless booster weight range: 40-120 pounds

-- Backless booster height range: 40-57″
+- Backless booster height range: 40-57 inches tall

-- Highest harness position: 18″
+- Highest harness position: 18 inches

-- Highest booster guide position: 19″
+- Highest booster guide position: 19 inches

 - Expiration: 10 years

-- LATCH in booster mode
+- LATCH is permitted in high back booster mode

 - No rethread harness

 - 2014 IIHS Best Bet in both high back and backless mode

 - Two crotch buckle slots: 4.5 and 6.5 inches from the back of the seat pan